Grapmult/e-grapmult_learning/README.md

-# e-grapmult_learning
+# Gramult LMS
-This project is a Laravel bassed project of a Learning Managment System.
+This is the learning management system for Grapmult.